jxjo/PlanformCreator2/README.md

 The basis for an aerodynamic analysis of a wing is the idealization with panels.
 PC2 supports this paneling step with some helpful features.

-The result can either be directly exported to Xflr5 and FLZ_vortex or used for the integrated analysis, as described below.
+The paneled planform can either be exported to Xflr5 and FLZ_vortex or used for the integrated aero analysis, as described below.

-The first step is the definition of the number of x and y-panels of the sections.
+The first step for paneling is the definition of the number of x and y-panels of the sections.
 In the case of a curved leading or trailing edge this can lead to considerable geometrical deviations between the original contour and the idealized which will lead to high inaccuracies of the aerodynamic calculation.

 <img src="./images/panelling_step_1.png" width="800" />